-These meal prep hacks will help you spend less time in the kitchen and remove the hassle of wondering what’s for dinner.
-Implement a few today and make meal preparation enjoyable.
+These simple meal prep hacks will help you spend less time in the kitchen and remove the hassle of wondering what’s for dinner.
+Try a few today and make meal preparation enjoyable.

 Make ahead mixes are another form of batch booking.
-How convenient to have a batch of brownies, pancakes, or scones within easy reach.
+It’s super convenient to have a batch of brownies, pancakes, or scones within easy reach.

 Use a crockpot